Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Yes, metformin and GLP-1 receptor agonists (semaglutide, tirzepatide, liraglutide) are commonly prescribed together.
 In fact, this combination is one of the most widely used treatment strategies in type 2 diabetes management.
 The American Diabetes Association (ADA) treatment guidelines specifically recommend adding a GLP-1 to metformin when metformin alone does not achieve adequate blood sugar control.

-There is no pharmacological drug interaction between metformin and GLP-1 medications.
+There is no direct drug interaction between metformin and GLP-1 medications.
 They work through completely different mechanisms, which is precisely why they complement each other so well.

 How Each Medication Works